albjimmar1/11-aspnet_razor_pages_people_overview/README.md

 ## General people information webapp

-Web application to display and record general information about people.
+Web application to display and record general information about people.<br>
-The information is displayed on the "Person List" page.
+The information is displayed on the "Person List" page.<br>
-Information can be recorded on the "Person Form" page.
+Information can be recorded on the "Person Form" page.<br>

 # Technologies